houstonhaynes/AD4SDocs/00e SDLC As Navel-Gazing.md

 The Reactive Manifesto makes progress over traditional Agile patterns and practices but still suffers from a form of navel-gazing.
 Its self-concern imbues an unhealthy projection onto a system's users which in effect is an abdication of responsibility.

-It naively creates a tautological loop where it only responds to directed input—and fails to take any notice of larger contextual boundaries in which the system *should* (and in certain legal contexts, must) operate.
+It naively creates a tautological loop where it only responds to directed input, and fails to take any notice of larger contextual boundaries in which the system *should* (and in certain legal contexts, must) operate.
 This includes governance and compliance, privacy, ethics, accessibility and sustainability.

 The Reactive approach assumes there will be no contention between competing interests of users (and system managers) and therefore makes no attempt to be the arbiter of where and how certain compromises are to be made.
 It also assumes there's no potential for misuse or abuse, which is a very dangerous assumption.
 What if business managers or marketing teams ask engineers to change the system to behave in ways that are illegal or unethical?
 The Reactive approach has a tacit assumption that if constituencies don't specifically *ask* for these things to be considered, there's no need to address broader systemic concerns.